 John and Christ had different types of baptism.

-Baptism in the name of Holy Ghost is done by all servants of God.
-Baptism of fire and with the Holy Ghost seems to be different.
+Baptism in the name of the Holy Ghost according to Matthew 28:19 is done by all servants of God.
+Baptism with fire and with the Holy Ghost seems to be different.

-Baptism of the Spirit and of fire appears to be when we become immortal but is now only done as an earnest.
-Consider panning for gold where the Holy Spirit is water and smelting by fire to be refined.
-On the other hand humans can be filled with the HS as much as we can handle, like John.
-The Holy Spirit is what produces the fruit.
+Baptism of the Spirit and of fire appears to be completed when we become immortal but is now being done as a transition by an earnest that leads to salvation.
+Consider panning for gold where the Holy Spirit acts as water and also does the smelting by fire so that the gold is refined.
+On the other hand humans can be filled with the HS as much as we can handle, like John the Baptist.
+The Holy Spirit is what produces the good fruit whether by nurturing the tree or refining what is there.
 With no Holy Spirit there is no fruit worthy of repentance and hence no forgiveness.

 The spirit that you have determines your future.
+Christ can make a change to that spirit by the Holy Spirit.
 If you refuse the Holy Spirit then your future is damnation.

 There is no question that people have been receiving the Holy Spirit before Pentecost.